Slopes of $F$-isocrystals over abelian varieties: Isocrystals over abelian varieties

 \begin{theo} If $A$ is an abelian variety over a perfect field $k$ of positive characteristic, every $F^n$-isocrystal over $A$ has constant slopes. \end{theo} \begin{proof} Let $(\calM,\Phi_\calM)$ be an $F^n$-isocrystal over $A$.
 By Proposition \ref{comm-fund-group:p}, the monodromy group $G(\calM,0_A)$, being a quotient of $\pi_1(\Isoc(A),0_A)$, is commutative.
 Thanks to Proposition \ref{comm-then-cons:p}, we deduce that the slopes of $(\calM,\Phi_\calM)$ are constant.
 This ends the proof. \end{proof}

 \begin{theo}

 If $k$ is a finite field, every $\iota$-pure $F^n$-isocrystal over $A$ becomes constant after passing to a finite étale cover.

-\end{theo} \begin{proof} By \cite[Cor.
-3.5.2]{D'Ad20a}, if $(\calM,\Phi_\calM)$ is a $\iota$-pure $F^n$-isocrystal over $A$, then $\calM$ is semi-simple.
-Therefore, thanks to [\textit{ibid.}, Cor.
+\end{theo} \begin{proof}Without loss of generality we may assume that $n=[k:\F_p]$.
+By \cite[Cor.
+3.5.2]{D'Ad20a}, if $(\calM,\Phi_\calM)$ is a $\iota$-pure $F^n$-isocrystal over $A$, then $\calM$ is semi-simple\footnote{In the notation of \cite{D'Ad20a}, the $F^n$-isocrystal $(\calM,\Phi_\calM)$ is a \textit{$K$-coefficient object} and $\calM$ is the \textit{geometric $K$-coefficient object} associated to $\calM$.}.
+As a consequence, thanks to [\textit{ibid.}, Cor.
 3.4.5], the neutral component $G(\calM,\eta)^\circ$ is a semi-simple algebraic group.
 Combining this with Proposition \ref{comm-fund-group:p}, we deduce that $G(\calM,\eta)^\circ$ is trivial.
 Therefore, by [\textit{ibid.}, Prop.
 3.3.4], after passing to a finite étale cover of $A$, the isocrystal $\calM$ becomes trivial.
 This yields the desired result. \end{proof}